StefanTodoran/BlockScape/README.md

 The chunk system works with 16x16x16 chunks, but even at render distances as low as 24 performance is starting to take a big hit, so refactoring to use octrees might be a better alternative.

 ## Running

 There is no released stable build yet.
 If you'd like to mess around with the game, you will need to download the source code, configure and run it yourself.

 ## To Implement

+- Fix tree generation by writing into next chunk
-- Chunk saving (write binary data to save file)
+- Add chunk saving (write binary data to save file)
 - Use perlin noise to finish infinite terrain generation
-- More chunk mesh optimization (between chunks)
+- Do more chunk mesh optimization (between chunks)
 - Figure out player movement and raycasting for block interaction
 - Improve lighting with ambient occlusion